eslint/eslint-github-bot/README.md

 * **Needs info** - adds a comment to issues requesting more information when a maintainer adds the `needs info` label.
 * **Release/TSC meeting issues** - creates a new issue with the `release`/`tsc meeting` label scheduled two weeks later, after another release/TSC meeting issue is closed.
 * **Release monitor** - searches the repository for an issue with the `release` and `patch release pending` labels, indicating that a patch release might soon be created from `master`.
 If an issue is found, adds a pending status check to all PRs that would require a semver-minor release, to prevent anyone from accidentally merging them.
+* **Issue Archiver** - Locks and adds a label to issues which have been closed for awhile
 * **PR ready to merge** (experimental) - adds a label to all PRs which are "ready to merge", defined by the following criteria:
     * At least one review is approved.
     * Build status is `success`.